ioloEJ42/HIVE/README.md

 ## Safety design

 HIVE parses attacker-controlled email content and must be treated accordingly.
-All parsing uses pure Python libraries — nothing in the email body or attachments is executed, and no Office applications are invoked.
+All parsing uses pure Python libraries.
+Nothing in the email body or attachments is executed, and no Office applications are invoked.
 V1 makes no network calls; authentication results are read from stamped headers only, with no live DNS lookups.
 Attachment filenames are sanitised before writing to disk to prevent path traversal.
 HTML bodies are saved as `.html.txt` with a safety header to reduce the risk of accidental browser execution.
 Recursion depth and input file size limits are enforced to contain resource abuse.
 Every input file is hashed (MD5, SHA1, SHA256) at parse time for evidence integrity.

 ## Dependencies